Eastern gray squirrel: Diet

-Introductions
+Introductions and impact

 The eastern gray squirrel is an introduced species in a variety of locations in western North America: in western Canada, to the southwest corner of British Columbia and to the city of Calgary, Alberta; in the United States, to the states of Washington and Oregon and, in California, to the city of San Francisco and the San Francisco Peninsula area in San Mateo and Santa Clara Counties, south of the city.
 It has become the most common squirrel in many urban and suburban habitats in western North America, from north of central California to southwest British Columbia.

 By the turn of the 20th century, breeding populations of the eastern gray squirrel had been introduced into South Africa, Ireland, Italy, Australia (extirpated by 1973), and the United Kingdom.

 In South Africa, though exotic, it is not usually considered an invasive species owing to its small range (only found in the extreme southwestern part of the Western Cape, going north as far as the small farming town of Franschhoek), as well because it inhabits urban areas and places greatly affected by humans, such as agricultural areas and exotic pine plantations.
 Here, it mostly eats acorns and pine seeds, although it will take indigenous and commercial fruit, as well.
 Even so, it is unable to use the natural vegetation (fynbos) found in the area, a factor which has helped to limit its spread.
 It does not come into contact with native squirrels due to geographic isolation (a native tree squirrel, Paraxerus cepapi, is found only in the savanna regions in the northeast of the country) and different habitats.

 Gray squirrels were first introduced to Britain in the 1870s, as fashionable additions to estates.
-In 1921 it was reported in The Times that the Zoological Society of London had released Eastern Greys to breed at liberty in Regents Park:
+In 1921 it was reported in The Times that the Zoological Society of London had released eastern greys to breed at liberty in Regents Park:

 They spread rapidly across England, and then became established in both Wales and parts of southern Scotland.
 On mainland Britain, they have almost entirely displaced native red squirrels.
 Larger than red squirrels and capable of storing up to four times more fat, gray squirrels are better able to survive winter conditions.
 They produce more young and can live at higher densities.
 Gray squirrels also carry the squirrelpox virus, to which red squirrels have no immunity.
 When an infected gray squirrel introduces squirrelpox to a red squirrel population, its decline is 17–25 times greater than through competition alone.

 In Ireland, the displacement of red squirrels has not been as rapid because only a single introduction occurred, in County Longford.
 Schemes have been introduced to control the population of gray squirrels in Ireland to encourage the native red squirrels.
 Eastern gray squirrels have also been introduced to Italy, and the European Union has expressed concern that they will similarly displace the red squirrel from parts of the European continent.